OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Requirement Assignment Definition

-A _Requirement Assignment_ can additionally contain a _Variability Condition_.
+A _Requirement Assignment_ can additionally contain _Variability Conditions_.
-This condition must evaluate to true otherwise the respective relationship is not present.
+These conditions must evaluate to true otherwise the respective relationship is not present.

 | Keyname   | Mandatory | Type                           | Description                        |
 | --------- | --------- | ------------------------------ |------------------------------------|